 Love our videos?
 Click here to quickly subscribe to our channel!

-What to Look out for When Visiting Colmar
+What to Look out for When Visiting Colmar Old Town

-But more important than its Franco-German features is that this region’s stunning mountainous scenery shelters a gorgeous city with idyllic villages, superb vineyards, wonderful wines, fascinating museums and cozy cuisines, restaurants and of course, of course, Colmar hotels.
+But more important than its Franco-German features is that this region’s stunning mountainous scenery shelters a gorgeous city, with idyllic villages, superb vineyards and wines, fascinating museums, cuisines, restaurants and of course, Colmar hotels.

-It’s definitely a town worth visiting; a place where you’ll find serenity and intimacy of a medium-sized town, but stand to bump into various amazing things, scenes and magical architectures reflecting 1,000 years of strange French and German coexistence and struggles.
+It’s definitely a town worth visiting; a place where you’ll find the serenity and intimacy of a medium-sized town, but stand the chance to bump into various amazing things, scenes and magical architectures reflecting 1,000 years of strange French and German co-existence and struggles.

-We have traveled to various parts of France and the world in general, but there’s no other place in this country or anywhere else where me or any other visitor, for that matter, can be given a genuinely warm welcome than in Colmar.
+We have traveled to various parts of France and the world in general, but there’s no other place in this country or anywhere else, where myself (or any other visitor, for that matter) can be given a more genuine warm welcome, than in Colmar.

 This is perhaps one of the main reasons why it has maintained an irreplaceable and fierce character that never conforms to any specific country.

 To drive this home, this is a place where a unique dialect is a commonly spoken language.
-The best part of Colmar’s history is the fact that its centuries-old buildings have seen it all, but still remain beautiful and in tiptop shape.
+The best part of Colmar’s history is the fact that its centuries-old buildings have seen it all, but still remain beautiful and in tip-top shape.

-France took its control in 1673 but was overthrown by the Germans in 1871 only to be returned to France after the WWI.
-It was again taken by Nazi Germany in 1940 and was returned to France in 1945 where it remains to date.
+France took its control in 1673 but was overthrown by the Germans in 1871, only to be returned to France after WWI.
+It was again taken by Nazi Germany in 1940, and was returned to France in 1945 where it remains to date.

 Things to do in Colmar France

-1. Stroll around the Old Town Colmar
+1. Stroll around the Colmar Old Town

 2. Check out the Little Venice in Colmar